django-girls-switzerland/static-website-tutorial-english/chapter1/preparation.md

-## Preparation
+## Final Preparations

-### Installing the tools

-For this part of the tutorial you will need the following tools:

-* A code editor
-* Git
-* a Github account

-You can find the explanation of how to install those things in the [Installation chapter of the Django Girls Tutorial](https://tutorial.djangogirls.org/en/installation/#install-a-code-editor).
-You only have to do the following sections:

-* Install a code editor
-* install GIT
-* Create a GitHub account

-### A djangogirls folder on your computer
+These are the final preparations before we can finally get to the fun parts of creating our website.

+### Create a Django Girls Folder on Your Computer

 The next thing you will need is a folder on your computer to put your codefiles of the workshop in.
-Your Home directory is a good choice in most cases.
+Your 'Home' directory is a good choice in most cases.
 On Windows this might look something like this: `C:\Users\Name\` \(with `Name` your login name\).

 > **NOTE:** On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.